safe-embodied-ai/safe-embodied-ai.github.io/_pages/cfp.md

 Accepted papers will be presented as posters during the workshop.
 Selected papers may also be invited for spotlight talks.

+As part of our commitment to recognizing outstanding research, we will establish 1-3 best paper award(s).

 ## Questions?

 For any inquiries, please contact: [safe-generative-ai-workshop@googlegroups.com](mailto:safe-generative-ai-workshop@googlegroups.com).